panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Privileges:
 ============

-.. note:: The instructions in this section are applicable to the karan server and required for SQL Server deployments.
+.. note:: The instructions in this section are applicable to the karan Guest VM and required for SQL Server deployments.

-Follow the steps below to assign the correct privileges on the karan server:
+Follow the steps below to assign the correct privileges on the karan Guest VM:

 - Idenitfy the user account that the Karan service is running as
 - From the Start menu, point to **Administrative Tools**, and then click **Local Security Policy**.